 \section{More related works and compared methods}

 The general concept of multi-head structures with DNNs is employed in different fields.
 In the prevailing vision transformer~\cite{dosovitskiy2020image,liu2021swin}, multi-head attention is devised, where each attention head performs scaled dot-products on queries, keys and values, instead of the common convolutions on features.
 Attention from multiple heads then presents the model with information from different representation subspaces at different positions to capture dependencies hidden in the sequence of image patches.
 Such revised attention blocks are intrinsically different from our multi-head structure in both technical aspects and tackled tasks.
 In medical image analysis, Linmans \textit{et al.}~\cite{linmans2020efficient} considers the out-of-distribution detection for normal lymph node tissue from breast cancer metastases, and deploys a multi-head convolutional neural network for more efficient computations~\cite{lakshminarayanan2017simple}.
 This work simply pursues the efficiency for the binary classification on very high-resolution images, where no considerations are involved either in the optimization techniques or for the specific tasks.
-In against adversarial attacks, an empirical defense is proposed in~\cite{fang2020towards} by simply using multiple last linear layers, enhancing the network robustness both with and without adversarial training.
+In against adversarial attacks, an empirical defense is proposed in~\cite{fang2024towards} by simply using multiple last linear layers, enhancing the network robustness both with and without adversarial training.
 This method is actually not claimed as an ensemble method, since only a single last linear layer is used for predictions at each forward inference, as in single-model methods.

-In the existing ensemble methods for certified robustness, multiple individual DNNs are employed for ensemble prediction, and each of those individual DNNs in fact simply realizes any existing single-model-based method with RS \cite{horvath2021boosting}.
+In existing ensemble methods for certified robustness, multiple individual DNNs are employed for ensemble prediction, and each of those individual DNNs in fact simply realizes any existing single-model-based method with RS \cite{horvath2021boosting}.
 Similarly in our proposed method, each head pertaining a classifier can also be implemented with different methods used in single models.
-To be more specific, we give details on how the proposed SPACTE augments the 3 representative single-model-based certified defenses in each head as done in the experiments.
+To be more specific, we give details on how the proposed SOME augments the 3 representative single-model-based certified defenses in each head as done in the experiments.